ossc-db/pg_hint_plan/docs/hint_details.md

 ## Escaping special characters in object names

-The objects defined in a hint's parameter can use double quotes if they includes parentheses, double quotes and white spaces.
+The objects defined in a hint's parameter can use double quotes if they include parentheses, double quotes and white spaces.
 The escaping rules are the same as PostgreSQL.

 ## Distinction between multiple occurences of a table